-And the importance of the line manager in all this is clear – strong effective line management has a proven role in establishing an environment where engagement can flourish.
+And the importance of the call centre line manager in all this is clear – strong effective line management has a proven role in establishing an environment where engagement can flourish.

-But very few organisations set up a developmental curriculum for Team Leaders – leaving them to sink (some do), swim (some do) or tread water (many do for many years).
+But very few organisations set up a developmental curriculum for call centre Team Leaders – leaving them to sink (some do), swim (some do) or tread water (many do for many years).

 In partial answer to her inquiry on Team Leader KPIs – while line management is a key component in the engagement mix – line managers themselves do not hold all the cards necessary to produce a winning hand.